-Figure 4-55 Target Settings
+Figure 4-57 Target Settings

-- Target Description Here displays the description about the target and this description is unique. - > Information - The target can be an IP address, a port, or a domain name. - > Modify - To modify or delete an existing entry.
+- Target Description Here displays the description about the target and this description is unique. - > Information The target can be IP address, port, or domain name. - Modify To modify or delete an existing entry.

 To add a new entry, please follow the steps below.